The Cab

 The Cab is an American rock band from Las Vegas, Nevada.
-The band consists of lead vocalist Alexander DeLeon, keyboardist Alex T. Marshall and bassist Joey Thunder.
+The band consists of lead vocalist Alexander DeLeon, rhythm guitarist and keyboardist Alex T. Marshall, lead guitarist Chantry Johnson, bassist Joey Thunder and drummer Dave Briggs.
 Their debut studio album, Whisper War, was released on April 29, 2008.
 They have been called "The Band You Need to Know 2008" by Alternative Press magazine.
 They were also featured in the "100 Bands You Need to Know in 2010" by the magazine and were one of the three bands featured on the cover page, along with Never Shout Never and Hey Monday.

 Their second studio album, Symphony Soldier, was released on August 23, 2011, with its first single, "Bad," released to iTunes on July 11, 2011.
 The Cab funded the entire album by themselves and left their Fueled by Ramen/Decaydance label, self-releasing Symphony Soldier.
-The band's latest work, an EP titled Lock Me Up, was released on April 29, 2014.
+They released an EP titled Lock Me Up, was released on April 29, 2014, through Republic Records, before going on hiatus.

+The band returned in 2025, releasing an EP independently on September 25, titled Road to Reign: A Prelude.
+They announced their third studio album Chasing Crowns, which was released on April 24, 2026.